 The Audit & Risk Committee is composed of a majority of independent directors.
 A quorum of two directors is currently required for a meeting of the said committee.

-The following table shows the members of the Audit & Risk committee:
+The following table shows the members of the Audit & Risk committee and their attendance at the meetings of the Audit & Risk committee for the year under review: